 The apartment was completely renovated in 2004.
 It covers a surface area of approximately 75m² and occupies two floors: on the ground floor there is a fully-fitted kitchen, a bath with shower unit, bidet, washing machine and hairdryer.

 The kitchen and bedroom have a ceiling with wooden rafters.
-The lower floor comprises a living room with a double sofa-bed, fireplace and satellite TV., a wardrobe, a large room with a double bed, a folding single bed, a wooden chest of drawers.
+The lower floor comprises a living room with a double sofa-bed, fireplace and satellite TV., a DVD player, a wardrobe, a large room with a double bed, a folding single bed, a wooden chest of drawers.
 The living room with a stone arched ceiling overlooks a terrace with a magnificent view on a valley of olive groves.

 The bathroom has a shower, a bidet, a washbasin, a washing machine; there is also a hairdryer.